 The teen pregnancy rate in Alabama is calculated as the number of pregnancies occurring per 1,000 girls aged 10-19.
-Nationally, the rate is often calculated in the population of girls aged 15-19.
+Nationally, the rate is calculated in the population of girls aged 15-19.

 The teen pregnancy rate refers to the number of pregnancies occurring in a specific population.
-The teen childbearing rate refers to the number of live births occurring in a specific population.
+The teen birth rate refers to the number of live births occurring in a specific population.
 The difference between the two rates is attributed to fetal loss (miscarriage) and abortion.

-Also note, Alabama does not measure its teen pregnancy rate in the same way at the rest of the county.
-The Alabama Department of Public Health calculates teen pregnancy for 10-19 year old girls; the country calculates teen pregnancy for 15-19 year old girls.
+Also note, Alabama does not measure its teen pregnancy rate in the same way as the rest of the county.
+The Alabama Department of Public Health calculates teen pregnancy for 10-19 year old girls; nationally teen pregnancy is calculated for 15-19 year old girls.
 Be careful to use the correct age groups when comparing state and national data.

-You can get involved with teen pregnancy prevention in many different ways.
+You can get involved with adolescent sexual; health in many different ways.
 Most importantly, you should stay informed about the issue.
-You can sign up for the Alabama Campaign’s Newsletter to receive news to your inbox each month.
-You can also “like” us on Facebook and “follow” us on Twitter for daily news updates.
-You can advocate for evidence-based programs with resources from our Advocacy page.
-You can also support the Campaign.
+You can sign up for the Alabama Campaign’s eNewsletter to receive news to your inbox each month.
+You can also follow us on Facebook and Twitter for daily news updates.
+You can advocate for comprehensive sex education with resources from our Advocacy page.
+You can also support the Alabama Campaign by making a financial gift.
 There are so many great ways to get involved!

 Here are some other sites to help you get involved:

-Advocates for Youth – Get Involved
+Advocates for Youth – Resources and Tools